jasonsiders/apex-database-layer/README.md

 static void shouldUseMixedOfMocksAndRealDml() {
 	DatabaseLayer.useMocks();
 	ExampleClass mockExample = new ExampleClass();
-	Assert.isInstanceOfType(mockExample.dmlInstance, MockDml.class, 'Not using mocks');
+	Assert.isInstanceOfType(mockExample.dml, MockDml.class, 'Not using mocks');
-	// Now switch to using real data, will apply to any new Dml classes going forward DatabaseLayer.useRealData();
+	// Now switch to using real data,
+	// will apply to any new Dml classes going forward DatabaseLayer.useRealData();
 	ExampleClass databaseExample = new ExampleClass();
-	Assert.isNotInstanceOfType(databaseExample.dmlInstance, MockDml.class, 'Using mocks?');
+	Assert.isNotInstanceOfType(databaseExample.dml, MockDml.class, 'Using mocks?');
 }
 ```